drpatrik/combatris/README.md

 A C++ implementation of Tetris.
 Combatris has been tested and works under Windows 10 (x64 only), OSX 10.12/10.13/10.14, Raspian GNU/Linux 9 (stretch) and Ubuntu 16.04

+Features Combatris, Marathon, Sprint, Ultra Battle campaigns in single and multiplayer modes:

+* Combatris, Marathon: The winner is based on score.
+* Sprint: The first player to clear 40 lines are the winner.
+* Ultra: Clear as many lines as possible within 3 minutes.
-Combatris supports Tetris, Marathon and Battle modes.
-The two first campaigns are available as both single-player and multi-player.
-The purpose of Marathon and Tetris is to maximize the score while Battle is only judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).
+* Battle: Battle is only judged based on number of lines sent and knockouts (you send so many lines that the opponent cannot perform a valid move).

 The game supports both keyboard and Gamepads / Joysticks (listed below).